 Create a team composed of individuals from different departments who are familiar with the multiple processes in your operations.
 They are going to be crucial in determining what changes need to be made and how they should be implemented in order to be compliant with the requirements of FSSC 22000.

 In order for the team to know what changes should be implemented, they need to learn about the FSSC 22000 certification scheme.
 Have the team become familiar with the 3 main components of the certification scheme and how they apply to the business.

 Prepare the business and your employees for the certification by conducting internal audits to determine gaps between the existing processes and the requirements of the certification.
 Using your own FSSC internal audit checklist can help address process gaps in preparation for certification.
-Giving employees refresher training in food safety can also help get them on board with the preparations for certification.
+Providing refresher training about food safety can also help employees get on board with the preparations for certification.